Retirement Living Hub

 Even mundane tasks can become opportunities for mindfulness.
 These are perfect chances to practice bringing your attention to the present moment, rather than letting your mind drift or fret.

-• Washing Dishes: Notice the warm water, the feel of the soap, the sound of the plates.
+• Washing Dishes: I notice the warm water, the feel of the soap, the sound of the plates.

-• Walking: As mentioned, turn a simple walk into a walking meditation by focusing on your steps and surroundings.
+• Walking: As mentioned, I turn a simple walk into a walking meditation by focusing on my steps and surroundings.

 Mindful Communication

-• Active Listening: When someone speaks, give them your full, undivided attention.
-Really hear their words, tone, and body language without formulating your response.
+• Active Listening: When someone speaks, especially my “Florida family” friends or my grandkids on the phone, I try to give them my full, undivided attention.
+I really hear their words, tone, and body language without formulating my response.

-• Mindful Speaking: Before you speak, pause and consider your words.
+• Mindful Speaking: Before I speak, I pause and consider my words.
 Are they kind, necessary, and true?

 Using Prompts and Reminders

-In the beginning, you might forget to be mindful throughout the day.
-Set up gentle reminders to bring your attention back to the present.
+In the beginning, I definitely used to forget to be mindful throughout the day.
+So, I set up gentle reminders to bring my attention back to the present.

-• Sound Cues: Use the sound of a phone ringing, a clock chiming, or even a car horn as a prompt to check in with your breath and body.
+• Sound Cues: The sound of Bill’s pickleball shoes squeaking when he comes home, or even a car horn outside, can be a prompt for me to check in with my breath and body.

-• Body Check-ins: Periodically ask yourself, “What am I experiencing right now?”
+• Body Check-ins: Periodically I ask myself, “What am I experiencing right now?”
 “What do I hear, see, feel?”
 “How is my breath?”

 Frequently Asked Questions